Berky115/life-coach-vergil/README.md

 - "!jam" : Get pumped with some music from Vergils exclusive playlist.
 - "!jam radio" : Chill out with some of Vergils favorite radio stations.

-#### Scum list - A passive command that will call those who say 'nasty' things on the server
+#### Scum list - A passive command that will call those who say 'nasty' things on the server 'Scum!'